cbschuld/chrisschuld.com/_posts/2020/2020-04-15-base58-encoding-in-mysql.md

 ## Caveats / Knowns

 I am confident this is not the best way to do this and I am excited to discuss better approaches with anyone!
-Just [contact me](/contact).

 The use of `uuid_v4_no_dashes` in the form that Ssvac suggested may create collisions as it's not really a true UUID construction.
 Over 6M rows using true UUID()s I had no collisions.
 Using Ssvac's solution I noted three collisions.